-Starting at cinema’s birth in the 1890s, Mahar argues that films were originally seen as “commercialized sensations drawn from the highly masculinized setting of the inventor’s laboratory” that put male inventors, entrepreneurs, and technicians in positions of power in the nascent industry (9).
-Outside of a handful of women, most notably Alice Guy-Blache, women in the first twenty years of moving pictures were relegated to unskilled, behind-the-scenes work cutting negatives and operating heavy machinery in factories that processed the camera negative.
+Starting at cinema’s birth in the 1890s, Mahar argues that films were originally seen as “commercialized sensations drawn from the highly masculinized setting of the inventor’s laboratory” that put male inventors, entrepreneurs, and technicians in positions of power in the nascent industry.
+Outside of a handful of women, most notably Alice Guy-Blache, women in the first twenty years of moving pictures were relegated to unskilled, behind-the-scenes work cutting negatives and operating heavy machinery in factories that processed the original camera negatives.

 A writer who previously worked for Paramount, Marion Fairfax was one of the many women filmmakers who established their own production companies in the silent era.

 After discussing the success of women filmmakers in serials and short comedies in the 1910s, Mahar focuses her attention on the industry’s consolidation into several tightly run studios in the 1920s that gradually squeezed women filmmakers out of the most creative and powerful positions in the industry.
 Having established itself as an artistically, socially, and economically viable business by 1916, the American film industry didn’t need the credibility of the morally upright women filmmakers to stave off censors.

 After huge box office stars held leverage over film producers in the 1910s, film studios backed by big Wall Street in the early 1920s systematically overtook the many independent film production companies owned by women.
 Organized trade organizations, such as the American Society of Cinematographers, actively worked to keep their skilled positions a glorified boys club.
 By the time sound hit the market in 1928, women were all but cut out of the industry except for Dorothy Arzner, a director who proved to be the lone exception to the rule.